Low Tire Pressure Light but Tires Are Fine Issue: How To Fix

 Reasons Behind Low Tire Pressure Light but Tires are Fine

 Many times when the tires aren’t flat or under-inflated, the low-pressure light on the dashboard turns on.
-There are many perfect reasons for why this might happen:
+There are many perfect reasons why this might happen:

-It is pretty common for the low tire pressure light but tires are fine issue to occur on very cold winter mornings.
-Hot air expands, takes up more space and is less dense, but inside the confined space of a tire, this expansion means increased air pressure.
-In contrast, cold air becomes more dense and takes up less space, so inside a tire, this condensation means decreasing air pressure.
+It is pretty common for the low tire pressure light but tires are a fine issue to occur on very cold winter mornings.
+Hot air expands, takes up more space, and is less dense, but inside the confined space of a tire, this expansion means increased air pressure.
+In contrast, cold air becomes dense and takes up less space, so inside a tire, this condensation means decreasing air pressure.

 A car tire may measure at 30 PSI at 80-degree temperatures during the day, but early morning the next day, when the temperature drops to 30 degrees as it’s often coldest overnight, it might return a reading of only 25 PSI.

 On days with substantial fluctuation in temperature, say around 40 to 50 degrees F between day and night, your tire pressure might vary by about 3 PSI to 5 PSI.
 This is why it’s pretty normal if on a cold winter morning, you find the low-pressure indicator light on your dashboard illuminating, but once you start driving, the tires will warm up.
 The air inside the tire will expand, thus increasing the air pressure and the light will shut off.
-So you see the low tire pressure light but tires are fine.
+So you see the low tire pressure light but the tires are fine.

 However, if the light doesn’t turn off after the tires are warmed up, you should grab your tire pressure gauge to measure the exact pressure of your tires and inflate them to the correct optimum pressure level.